-All proposed setbacks meet the minimum setback requirements and where applicable, all required lot dimensions are met.
+All proposed setbacks meet the minimum setback requirements and where applicable, all required lot dimension are met.
 At minimum, a two-car garage is being provided for each lot, and the proposed open space of 28.81% (private + public) is more than the minimum standard of 20%.
+Proposed height for all but 25 lots are being met.
+Where not met, a Skyline Variance was requested and approved by the Planning Commission to revise the maximum height requirement, associated with the designated Moderate Skyline Area, to 35-feet from 25-feet.